schurms/3813ICT-Assignment2/README.md

     - Group - This component is displayed on user being successfully authorised to access the page.
 It provides the mechanism to add/update/delete groups.
 It also provides a link to add users to groups and channels to groups.
       * GroupUser - This component is used to add/remove users to groups
       * GroupChannel - This component is used to add/remove channels to groups
+      * ChannelUser - This component is used to add/remove users to channels
     - Channel - This component is displayed on user being successfully authorised to access the page.
 It provides the mechanism to add/update/delete channels.
-It also provides a link to add users to channels.
-      * ChannelUser - This component is used to add/remove users to channels
     - User - This component is displayed on user being successfully authorised to access the page.
 It provides the mechanism to add/update/delete users.
   - *Chat* - This component is displayed on successful user login.
 It is the default landing page.
 The page can not be opened unless a user is logged in.
 The following sub-components exist.
     - Chatroom-window - This component is a container for other chat components in addition to showing the message functionality.